Mercy Academy: Expansions

 Since moving, Mercy has expanded their campus to include Evan's Park, which has their very own soccer and softball fields, as well as tennis courts, and a track.
 The only two sports that cannot be practiced at Evan's Park are bowling and swimming.
 In Addition to the building of Evan's Park they also expanded their STEM program after receiving the first all girls STEM certification in the nation.
 One of the most advanced projects the Mercy Academy STEM program has taken on is Mammoth Cave National Park exploration.
 The students and faculty of the STEM program spend months designing and building underwater robots to help map out the national park's aquatic floor.
 The last major expansion they have completed was actually done in the past year.
 Preparing for the 2021–2022 school year, Mercy Academy created a house system for all students and faculty.
 The house system divides each student and faculty member into one of 6 houses (or group communities).
 These houses are made up of a variety of freshman, sophomores, juniors, seniors, and faculty members.
 The house names are Callaghan, Doyle, Ignatius, McLaughlin, Siena, and Warde.

-Rewards/Achievements
+Rewards and achievements

 Mercy Academy has gained a wide variety of rewards and achievements since opening in 1885.
 In 2000 we were named a Blue Ribbon School by the U.S. Department of Education, as well as the first all girls STEM certified school in the nation, and the first STEM certified school in Kentucky.
 More recently, Mercy has won quite a few sports achievements as well.
 In November 2021 Mercy Academy's Volleyball team came in second in the KHSAA Kentucky State Championship.
 The Mercy Academy Archery team also placed 29th out of 273 High Schools in the 2019 NASP Eastern Nationals, with the highest archer ranking 80th out of 2610 in the High School girls division.